Fight like a Woman: Domestic Violence and Female Judges in Brazil: Institutional Details, Data Description, and Summary Statistics

-We use the full-sentence text to construct our main outcome.
+{ We use the full-sentence text to construct our main outcome.
 To do this, we adapt the classification algorithm developed by \citet{possebom_crime_2023} so that it classifies domestic violence case outcomes in a more precise manner.\footnote{See Appendix \ref{AppDetailsCrimeData} for a detailed explanation of our data-construction process and algorithm's training.} In particular, our main outcome focuses exclusively on conviction decisions.
-This variable equals one when the judge convicts at least one of the defendants listed in the case of at least one of the charges in the case.\footnote{This variable equals zero when the judge acquits all defendants, or when the judge authorizes a non-prosecution agreement, or the case was dismissed, or the case expired due to the statute of limitations.} As a result of conviction, the defendant receives a punishment (e.g., a fine or community service) and a criminal record.
+This variable equals one when the judge convicts at least one of the defendants listed in the case of at least one of the charges in the case.}

 We also use the full sentence text and the list of each case's main events to construct intermediate judicial outcomes.
 We measure case processing time, number of words in the final ruling, number of scheduled hearings, number of judicial orders, and number of judicial decisions.